MiladRoboticist/MiladRoboticist.github.io/_news/2024-11-19-topping-fellowship.md

 title: "Flowers Family Fellowship"
 ---

-🏆 **[New Award!]** I am honored to have received the prestigious **Flowers Family Fellowship** in Fall 2024 from the Mechanical Engineering Department for the most cited first author publication.
+🏆 **[New Award!]** I am honored to have received the prestigious **Flowers Family Fellowship** in Fall 2024 from the Mechanical Engineering Department at Georgia Tech for the most cited first author publication.